arturoc/ofxTuioWrapper/README.md

 ofxTuioWrapper
 ==============

-Tuio Wrapper for openFrameworks using ofTouchEvent
+Tuio (tuio.org) Wrapper for openFrameworks using ofTouchEvent

-ofxTuioClient is tested with oF0071 under Ubuntu 12.04
+ofxTuioClient and ofxTuioServer are tested with oF0071 under Ubuntu 12.04. have a look at tuioExample (client) and mouseToTuioExample (server)

 Dependencies
 ------------